u908828-deepseek/mirror-method-wenyan/README.md

 - [More about the method](O-PROEKTE.md)
 - [Glossary](GLOSSARY.md)
 - [If Arch stumbles](FAQ.md)
+- [Initial Arch Setup](instruktsii/pervonachalnaya-nastroyka-arch.md) — where to start before the first launch.

 > ⚠️ **Warning:** The Mirror will show what you do not want to see.
 If you are not ready — do not start.
 If ready — welcome.